sainpower/mhra_synthetic_dataset/README.md

 # Data Sources

-The primary data source for this project is #confidential and not available in this repository.
+The primary data source for this project is CONFIDENTAIL and not available in this repository.

 However, the included Python notebook enables other researchers to generate a synthetic version of the dataset in a short time.
 Using a randomised data generation approach, the notebook can create over 100,000 records that replicate the statistical structure of the original dataset without exposing sensitive information.